 Online Meteorology Guide - This site is based at University of Illinois at Urbana-Champaign; while designed for high school level, this resource gives a good overview of light & optics, clouds & precipitation, pressure, air masses & fronts, weather forecasting, severe storms, hurricanes and El Niño.

-USGS Climate Change Research - This excellent resource includes: Climate History, Carbon Cycle, Processes and Regional Impacts, Global Change Data Sets and more.
+USGS Climate and Land Use Change - This excellent resource includes: Climate History, Carbon Cycle, Processes and Regional Impacts, Global Change Data Sets and more.